florenthureaux/Moonshot_Project_Feelears/Document/Report.md

 ## Overview

-The goal of the project is to build a device that will be able to play/change a sound automatically based of your emotional state.
+The purpose of this functional specification is to outline the requirements and functionalities of a mobile application linked to a device that can play and adjust sounds based on the user's emotional state and the surrounding noise level.
+The application aims to provide an immersive and tailored sound experience, enhancing the user's emotional well-being and environment adaptability.

 ## What have been achieved so far